krastin/education-assignment/terraform-getting-started.md

 commands will detect it and remind you to do so if necessary.
 ```

+## Create infrastructure

-With Terraform initialized successfully, provision the resource with the `apply` command.
+With Terraform initialized successfully, provision the resources with the `apply` command.
 The command asks for confirmation at the bottom of the output.
 Type `yes` and hit ENTER.

 ```shell
 $ terraform apply